-Autism Spectrum Disorder
+Autism Spectrum Disorder in Children

-What is autism spectrum disorder?
+What is autism spectrum disorder in children?

 Some children with ASD seem to live in their own world.
 They are not interested in other children and lack social awareness.
 A child with ASD focuses on following a routine that may include usual behaviors.
 A child with the disorder also often has problems communicating with others and may not start speaking as soon as other children.
 He or she may not want to make eye contact with other people.

 ASD can keep a child from developing social skills.
-This is in part because a child with ASD may not be able to interpret facial expressions or emotions in other people.
+This is in part because a child with ASD may not be able to understand facial expressions or emotions in other people.
 A child with ASD may: